guluisacat/imlzq.github.io/about.markdown

 permalink: /about/
 ---

-Security Researcher, Focusing on bug hunting and fuzzing in Android, IoT, and Apple products
+Independent Security Researcher, Focusing on bug hunting and fuzzing in Android, IoT, and Apple products